argentum47/golangSSL/README.md

 # golangSSL
-Golang script to discover, renew and monitor SSL certificates using the CertifyTheWeb API.
+Golang script to discover, renew and monitor web certificates using the CertifyTheWeb API.